karinalorenzo/karinalorenzo/README.md

 <div align="justify">

   <h4>I am a person who seeks to be creative not only to inspire myself, but to inspire others as well.
-I aim to become a programmer and dedicate myself to it for the rest of my life.
+I'm to become a programmer and dedicate myself to it for the rest of my life.
 I'm a little interested in design and photography; Little by little I will continue learning, growing and training in this wonderful world of Web Development. !</h4>
 </div>